WHAT IS THIS?

 Where required by LAW

-27. Where you engage us to provide legal services to you, we will need to process your personal data and the personal data of third parties in order to comply with our legal obligations, for example under the Civil Procedure Rules or the Family Procedure Rules.
-We also have a legal obligation to comply with the SRA's Code of Conduct, the Law Society of Scotland rules, the Law Society of Northern Ireland rules and the Financial Conduct Authority Handbook.
+22. Where you engage us to provide legal services to you, we will need to process your personal data and the personal data of third parties in order to comply with our legal obligations, for example under the Civil Procedure Rules or the Family Procedure Rules.
+We also have a legal obligation to comply with the SRA’s Codes of Conduct, the Law Society of Scotland rules, the Law Society of Northern Ireland rules and the Financial Conduct Authority Handbook.

-28. It is also a legal requirement for you to provide us with information to verify your identity in connection with anti-money laundering and criminal financing legislation.
-We will use that information for the purpose of complying with the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (or such other legislation that may replace or supersede these Regulations from time to time) unless we have obtained your consent to use it for any other purpose.
+23. It is also a legal requirement for you to provide us with information to verify your identity in connection with anti-money laundering and criminal financing legislation.
+We will use that information for the purpose of complying with the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 as amended (or such other legislation that may replace or supersede these Regulations from time to time) unless we have obtained your consent to use it for any other purpose.

 - to maintain a register of corporate gifts and hospitality to comply with anti-bribery laws;